patasmith/MVC-local-auth/README.md

 ### To Do

+- Account deletion
+- Changing password
+- Sending an email to verify account or recover in case of forgotten password
+- Signup/login captcha
-- There is a lot of repeating render code in the controllers that should be cleaned up.
+- Refactor similar render calls in controllers
-- I would like to integrate a captcha into the signup and login pages.

 ### References